BabylonJS/OldDocumentationSite/content/babylon101/babylon101/Shadows.md

 The quality of the blur is defined by the following properties:

 * `shadowGenerator.blurScale`: Define the scale used to downscale the shadow map before applying the blur postprocess.
 By default, the value is 2
 * `shadowGenerator.blurBoxOffset`: Define the offset of the box's edge used to apply the blur.
-By default, the value is 1 (Meaning the box will go from -1 to 1 in bot direction resulting in 9 values read by the blur postprocess).
+By default, the value is 1 (Meaning the box will go from -1 to 1 in both directions resulting in 9 values read by the blur postprocess).
 * `shadowGenerator.useKernelBlur`: You can decide to use kernel blur instead of box blur.
 While a bit more expensive, the quality of the shadow is far better with kernel blur.
-You can control the kernel size with `shadowGenerator.blurKernel`
+You can control the kernel size with `shadowGenerator.blurKernel`, which default value is 1.

 Here is an example of blurred shadows: https://www.babylonjs-playground.com/#IIZ9UU